bjssacademy/fundamentals-ts/readme.md

   * Types in TypeScript can be both implicit and explicit.
   * If you do not explicitly write your types, the compiler will use *type inference* to infer the types you are using.

+  > Scratching your head wondering what a type is?
+Check out our [fundamentals guide on types](https://github.com/bjssacademy/fundamentals-general/blob/main/types.md).

 ```ts
 // Implicit